VinoMurugan/FirstProject/README.md

 - Clone this repository to your local machine.
 - Open the `index.html` file in a web browser to play the game.

 Feel free to  provide feedback, or suggest improvements.
-Enjoy the nostalgia and have fun playing the Snake Game!
+Have fun playing the Snake Game!